The WIFI-EH9500 wireless camera antenna consists of a

-This WIFI bridge can transmit a single or multiple network IP cameras or CCTV cameras (using network video servers) to a central DVR/NVR without expensive cable dredging.
+transmit a single or multiple network IP cameras or CCTV cameras (using network video servers) to a central DVR/NVR without expensive cable dredging.
 Click here for a sample wireless installation explanation.
+You can also watch this video to see how these wireless antennas can be used in a security camera system that spans multiple buildings.
 This system can be used to provide a cost-effective solution for remote and hard-to-reach camera locations where dredging and cable laying is not practical or is too expensive.
 Many of our customers use these antenna systems to connect cameras located at different buildings back to a central building where their main network and / Internet connection is located.

 Enable Wireless on Indoor & Outdoor IP Cameras